gSchool/ada-CS-Fundamentals-Internship/02-linked-lists/02-linked-lists.md

 By the end of this lesson students should be able to:

-- Describe the structure of a singly linked list, and doubly linked list
+- Describe the structure of a singly linked list and doubly linked list
-- Compare and contrast the a advantages and disadvantages of singly and doubly linked lists.
+- Compare and contrast the advantages and disadvantages of singly and doubly linked lists.
-- Design an Object Oriented Singly Linked List
+- Design an object oriented singly linked list
-- Write methods to perform a variety of tasks on a singly linked list
+- Write methods to perform a variety of tasks on singly and doubly linked lists

 ## Overview